akr2002/blog/README.md

-# The Divine Chronicles
+# Aditya's blog

-This repository hosts the source code for my blog https://chronicles.divineduty.xyz/
+This repository hosts the source code for my blog https://blog.adityakumar.xyz/

 The website is built using [Hugo](https://gohugo.io).